German Nasty-class patrol boat

 The German Nasty class, also known as the Hugin class, were a set of two fast patrol boats built for the post-war German Navy to a Norwegian design and purchased in the 1960s for evaluation purposes.

-In 1964 they were transferred to Turkey.
+In 1964, they were transferred to Turkey.

 Service history

 Following the end of World War II and during German re-armament in the Cold War era, the German Navy (Bundesmarine) had built a number of fast attack craft classes, mostly developments of the war-time Schnellboot design.

-However, in the 1960s the German Navy was interested in the possibilities of a different hull shape, for use in narrow coastal waters.
-To this end they ordered two vessels from the Norwegian company Båtservice Verft, of Mandal, which had already designed a hard-chined planing hull for its prototype fast patrol boat, the Nasty.
+However, in the 1960s, the German Navy was interested in the possibilities of a different hull shape, for use in narrow coastal waters.
+To this end, they ordered two vessels from the Norwegian company Båtservice Verft, of Mandal, which had already designed a hard-chined planing hull for its prototype fast patrol boat, the Nasty.

-The two boats were built in 1960, and commissioned under the names Hugin and Munin, after the ravens of Norse mythology.
-They were designated the Nasty-Klasse and SchnellbootTyp 152.
+The two boats were built in 1960 and commissioned under the names Hugin and Munin, after the ravens of Norse mythology.
+They were designated the Nasty-Klasse & SchnellbootTyp 152.

-The two vessels remained in service for four years, but the design/experiment was not a success, and the Bundesmarine disposed of the boats by transferring them to the Turkish Navy in 1964.
+The two vessels remained in service for four years, but the design/experiment was not a success, so the Bundesmarine disposed of the boats by transferring them to the Turkish Navy in 1964.